divviup/janus/docs/DEVELOPMENT.md

 * Follow documented best practices of the crates Janus depends on.
 For example, the `rand` crate suggests using `random()` to generate random data, falling back to `thread_rng()` to gain more control as-needed.

+* Prefer `tokio_postgres::Row::get()` over `tokio_postgres::Row::try_get()`.
+  The former panics if the column is not found in the row, or if the `FromSql` conversion fails.
+In cases where a column is not present in a query, or when it is not of the right Postgres data type, this represents a programmer error, so a panic is appropriate.
+(Note that some `FromSql` implementations may return errors for other reasons, such as out-of-range values or serde deserialization falures)